cfw-guide/dsi.cfw.guide/_pages/en_US/dsiware-backups.md

 ### Section I - Identifying the path to the .app file
 1. Boot your Nintendo DSi console by holding **(A) & (B)**
-   - This should take you to the Unlaunch Management Menu
+   - This should take you to the Unlaunch Filemenu
 1. Identify your application in the list
    - A light green entry means that they are installed to NAND